Active in Long Beach, Calif.

 Viola discusses his earliest childhood memories of growing up in Queens, N.Y.; his education and work.
 He recalls Jack Nelson, composer David Tudor, David Ross at the Everson Museum, Syracuse, NY, Nam June Paik, Mario Merz and Vito Acconci, and Kira Perov and other artists.

-Biographical/Historical Note: Bill Viola (1951- ) is a video artist of Long Beach, Calif.
-Interviewer Hunter Drohojowska-Philp is an art critic and writer from Beverly Hills, Calif.
+Biographical/Historical Note: Bill Viola (1951- ) is a video artist of Long Beach, California.
+Interviewer Hunter Drohojowska-Philp is an art critic and writer from Beverly Hills, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.